nomadkaraoke/python-audio-separator/README.md

 audio-separator [audio_file] --model_name [model_name]

     audio_file: The path to the WAV audio file to be separated.
     model_name: (Optional) The name of the model to use for separation.
+Default: UVR_MDXNET_KARA_2
+    model_file_dir: (Optional) Directory to cache model files in.
+Default: /tmp/audio-separator-models/
 ```

 Example: